jbrunton/jbrunton.com/_posts/2014-12-11-schedule-projects-minimise-cost-delay.md

 # Minimise the Cost of Delay

 It should be clear, but it's worth highlighting: in each of these three scenarios **the team did precisely the same amount of work, but the value added varied substantially**.
-This is why scheduling work according to not only ROI, but also the cost of delay, is incredibly important if you want to maximise the value your team is adding.
+This is why scheduling work according to not only revenue, but also the cost of delay, is incredibly important if you want to maximise the value your team is adding.